Trekking Oldonyo Lengai during Safari

 Day 2: Mandara Hut (Full board)

-After having your breakfast take you to Marangu gate for the necessary formalities at the gate; we start the climbs through fascinating tropical rain forest; we reach the first hut at Mandara for dinner and overnight.
-An alternative is to rest and relax in the beautiful forest around the camp simply.
+After having your breakfast, we’ll take you to Marangu Gate for the necessary formalities at the gate; we start the climbs through the fascinating tropical rainforest.
+We’ll reach the first hut at Mandara for dinner and overnight, An alternative is to rest and relax in the beautiful forest around the camp simply

 Marangu Gate to Mandara Hut (2,700 m): 5-6 hours walking.

-Today we walk from Mandara hut towards the Horrombo hut; On this day, if the weather permits, you will see a good view of Kibo and Mawenzi peak.
+Today we walk from Mandara hut towards the Horombo hut; if the weather permits, you will see a good view of Kibo and Mawenzi peak.
 We recommend drinking enough water and walking slowly!
-Dinner will be provided at the Horrombo hut.
+Dinner will be provided at the Horombo hut.

 Mandara Hut to Horombo Hut (3700 m): 5-7 hours walking.

-Day 4: Horrombo Hut (Full board) -Acclimatization Day
+Day 4: Horombo Hut (Full board) -Acclimatization Day

 Day 5: Kibo Hut (Full board)

-Day 6: Kibo Hut to Summit to Horrombo Hut (Full board)
+Day 6: Kibo Hut to Summit to Horombo Hut (Full board)

 Wake up before midnight in the cover of darkness.
-We begin a steep climb over loose volcanic scree has some well-graded zig-zags, and a slow but steady pace will take us to the rim of the main crater, Gillman’s 5,685 m.
+We begin a steep climb over loose volcanic scree, with some well-graded zig-zags, and a slow but steady pace will take us to the rim of the main crater, Gillman’s (5,685 m).
 We will rest there for a few minutes to enjoy the sunrise over Mawenzi.
-Those who are still feeling good can continue slowly to make the three-hour round trip from here along the crater rim to Uhuru peak 5,895 m., which is the highest point in Africa.
-After a few minutes to appreciate your accomplishment, we descend to Kiko Hut is amazingly fast.
-We stop at Kibo Hut for some refreshment; we continue to descend to reach Horrombo Hut.
+Those who are still feeling good can continue slowly to make the three-hour round trip from here along the crater rim to Uhuru peak (5,895 m), which is the highest point in Africa.
+After a few minutes to appreciate your accomplishment, we descend to Kibo Hut, which is amazingly fast.
+We stop at Kibo Hut for some refreshment and continue to descend to reach Horombo Hut.

 Kibo Hut to Summit to Horombo Hut (3,720 m.): 13-15 hours walking.